8 Seymour Street, W1H 7JZ

 A brilliant list prepared by dedicates to Giorgio Locatelli, celebrating Italian wines, be they modern or classical, as well as international wines with an Italian connection.

-Formerly of L’Anima (RIP) and Rossodisera, a Marche-focused dine-in deli by Seven Dials, Luciani precisely remembers when he began at Locanda Locatelli.
-“22nd September 2017,” he says.
-“A really exciting place with 750 labels and the opportunity for fascinating food and wine matches, such as Pinot Bianco Rarità Terlan 2005 which intertwines with chef Giorgio Locatelli’s signature chestnut tagliatelle with Parmigiano Reggiano, wild girolles, porcini, pied bleu and pied-de-mouton, finished with chives.”
-Another memorable match is fortified, aromatised, Barolo Chinato Montezemolo with chocolate and amaretti custard with Amaretto caramel and fresh whipped cream.
+Formerly of L’Anima (RIP) and Rossodisera, a Marche-focused dine-in deli by Seven Dials, Luciani remembers when he began at Locanda Locatelli as commis sommelier.
+“22nd September 2017 – an exciting place with 750 labels and the opportunity for fascinating food and wine matches, such as Pinot Bianco Rarità Terlan 2005 intertwined with Giorgio Locatelli’s chestnut tagliatelle with Parmigiano Reggiano, girolles, porcini, pied bleu and pied-de-mouton, finished with chives.”

-Lombardy-born Locatelli is a dedicate to the Negroni in its 100th year, shares Luciani.
-“Giorgio’s Negroni as we call it always features Carpano Antica Formula and Tanqueray No. 10,” he says.
-“And as far as wine is concerned, he is never lacking a glass of Sardinian Vermentino or Sagrantino di Montefalco, although he is always open to trying a new label.”
-On that note, Luciani is looking to expand his offer of indigenous grapes, such as, “Coda di Pecora from Campania, Greco Moro from Lazio, and Gaglioppo from Calabria.”
-He is also looking more closely at biodynamic and orange wines, “an oenological philosophy which I would like to know more in-depth.”
+Luciani reveals Lombardy-born Locatelli enjoys Sardinian Vermentino or Umbrian Sagrantino di Montefalco.
+On that note, Luciani always looks to expand his offer of indigenous grapes, such as “Coda di Pecora from Campania, Greco Moro from Lazio, and Gaglioppo from Calabria,” as well as orange wines, “an oenological philosophy which I would like to know more about.”

-However, guests at this corner of the Hyatt Regency tend to prefer the established names of Barolo, Brunello di Montalcino and Chianti, which they will find strong represented, “but also Bolgheri, or Ripasso della Valpolicella,” says Luciani, who remembers the most unusual question he was asked by a guest was, “may I have white Chianti?”
+However, guests at this corner of the Hyatt Regency tend towards the established names of Barolo and Brunello di Montalcino, which they will find here represented, “and also Bolgheri, or Ripasso della Valpolicella,” says Luciani, who remembers the most unusual question he was asked by a guest was, “may I have white Chianti?”
 Ensuring a fresh perspective, wines by the glass, which may include Ben Rye Passito Di Pantelleria (Donnafugata) are decided by the whole sommelier team.

-When not at Seymour Street, the holder of degrees in both accountancy and literature and philosophy devotes his time to studying about wine, with occasional interludes to the theatre.
-He has also written about the fermented grape within the pages of the magazine, “Marcheguida”.
+When not at Seymour Street, the holder of degrees in accountancy and literature and philosophy devotes his time to studying for the Court of Master Sommeliers, and soon, the WSET diploma.
+He has also written about the fermented grape within the magazine, “Marcheguida”.